Dolph Ziggler: Championship reigns (2016–2018)

-On the January 3, 2017, episode of SmackDown, after he lost to Baron Corbin, Kalisto came to the save of Ziggler during a post match assault by Corbin, he superkicked Kalisto, turning heel for the first time since 2013.
+In 2017, Ziggler On the January 3, 2017, episode of SmackDown, after he lost to Baron Corbin, Kalisto came to the save of Ziggler during a post match assault by Corbin, he superkicked Kalisto, turning heel for the first time since 2013.
 At Elimination Chamber on February 12, Ziggler lost to Apollo Crews and Kalisto in two-on-one handicap match.
 Following the match, Ziggler attacked the victors, stomping on Crews' ankle after placing it in a chair.
-This led to a chairs match on the February 28 SmackDown, where Ziggler was victorious.
-On April 2 on the WrestleMania 33 kickoff show, Ziggler was part of the André the Giant Memorial Battle Royal, managing to eliminate R-Truth, Rhyno and Tian Bing, from which he was eliminated by the eventual winner Mojo Rawley.
-He lost to Shinsuke Nakamura at Backlash on May 21.
+After some time away from TV, Ziggler returned on August under a new character, where he mocked the entrances of current and former wrestlers such as John Cena, Naomi, Shawn Michaels and Randy Savage.
+He won his second United States Championship at Clash of Champions, but the title was vacated weeks later.
+Ziggler returned at the Royal Rumble on January 28, 2018, as the surprise #30 entrant in the men's Royal Rumble match.
+He would be involved at Fastlane on March 11 in a six pack challenge for the WWE Championship, where the champion AJ Styles retained.